 When a cat shows you its belly, it is a sign of trust.
 By exposing its most vulnerable area, the cat is indicating that it feels safe and comfortable around you.

-This behavior is often seen in kittens who are bonding with their mother or littermates.
+This behavior of exposing the belly area, is often seen in kittens who are bonding with their mother or littermates.
 However, it can also occur with adult cats who have developed a close bond with you.